Skip to content

 • IMazing Profile Editor - GUI tool to help generating MacOS profiles (Free)

-• Santa - A tool to manage binary and file access for macOS (Free)
+• Santa - A tool to allow or block applications and files access for macOS (Free)

 • Munki - A tool to manage software installation and updates for macOS (Free)